wargraver/pothole_detection/README.md

 <h1 align="center"> Pithole Management</h1>

-It is platform which allows a user to report Pothole in their neighbouring area seamlessly.
-Also, using this platform, officials can resolve the reported issues easily and the concerened user gets notified
+It is a platform which allows a user to report Pothole in their neighbouring area seamlessly.
+Also, using this platform, officials can resolve the reported issues easily and the concerned user gets notified

 <hr>